eBayTax Guide

 HMRC will then send you confirmation of your registration along with a UTR (Unique Taxpayers Reference); this number should be quoted with any payments or correspondence with HMRC.

-The basics of the tax return
+The basics of an eBay traders tax return

 Your annual tax return will disclose all taxable income and gains for each tax year.
 The tax year starts on 6th April in one year and ends 5th April of the next.
-You must declare all taxable income and gains on your tax return, even if they were taxed at source, such as PAYE from employment income or deductions from bank interest.

 If you happen to be self-employed and your business’ year-end is different from that of the tax year (for example some run 1st January to 31st December), there are rules concerning accounting periods and tax returns.
-The easiest solution is to work your accounting period around the tax year.
-If your business started on 1st January 2014, then your first accounting period should be 1st January 2014 to 5 April 2014.

-Submitting the tax return
+Submitting your eBay tax return to HMRC

 The tax return must be submitted to HMRC following the end of the relevant tax year.
 You may submit your return on paper and this must be complete by the 31st October following the end of the respective tax year, or you could file your return online when you have another three months (31st January) to complete it.

-If you do not file your return on time, you will receive an automatic fine of £100 and extra penalties that vary depending on the length of the delay.
 The rules changed in 2013; previously, if you owed less than £100 the penalty was set to the sum owed.
 This is no longer the case and the £100 penalty is automatic.

 Your tax bill must be paid to HMRC by or on the 31st January that follows the end of the tax year and there are a number of ways you can pay.
-Income where you have already paid tax deducted must still be declared here; it will be taken into account before you receive your final tax bill.

 If your personal tax liability comes to over £1,000, or little is collected at source, you may also be expected to pay an instalment on the next year’s tax on 31st January.
-Delaying this payment to HMRC may incur interest and late payment penalties.

-It is vital that eBay Traders keep records spanning six years in case HMRC need to examine them later.
 HMRC does not offer advice about the method of record keeping but a simple spreadsheet usually suffices at the start, or a simple notebook; you will soon work out which works best for you.

 Some people have multiple sources of income and will need to keep some of the following records: